rrusk/DancePracticeMusicPlayer/README.md

 git clone https://github.com/rrusk/DancePracticeMusicPlayer.git
 </pre>

 Instructions for installing Kivy are at https://kivy.org/doc/stable/gettingstarted/installation.html.
 Python and pip need to be installed before installing kivy.
+For Windows, use Python 3.12.8 until issues with Kivy on 3.13.x are resolved.

 Assuming this repo has been installed in $HOME/git/DancePracticeMusicPlayer, change to that directory.